 To say that Twente relied upon their home form would be to understate their ability to stand tall and secure points even when faced with adversity on away trips.
 Although, rather fittingly, despite being so many miles from his own home comforts, it was at the club’s home of De Grolsch Veste that McClaren’s title charge was so superbly orchestrated.

 His squad was near perfect on their own turf, winning 16 of their 17 home games – a hard-fought 1-1 draw with PSV the only blot on an otherwise faultless record.
 Ajax boasted an almost identical record at home; just one draw, two dropped points, preventing them from taking the spoils in every one of their 17 home games.
 But it is often said that history is written by the victors, and so it was Twente’s record that made the headlines as theirs successfully carried them to the title.

-WHILE MANY ON HOME SOIL would argue that McClaren is still yet to prove himself as a capable lead, plenty of fans across the North Sea would counter that he did exactly that during his first two award-winning years in the Netherlands.
-To the less perceptible of us back in Blighty, it may even seem as though McClaren’s sojourn abroad never really happened.
-After all, he now finds himself back amongst the Premier League’s basement dwellers.
-But to fans of FC Twente, there is no doubting the events of his time there, ephemeral as they were, and it may pay for devotees of the Premier League to remember just what Steve McClaren is capable of.
+While many on home soil would argue that McClaren is still yet to prove himself as a capable lead, plenty of fans across the North Sea would counter that he did exactly that during his first two award-winning years in the Netherlands.
+To the less perceptible of us back in Blighty, it may even seem as though McClaren’s sojourn abroad never really happened, but to fans of FC Twente, there is no doubting the events of his time there – ephemeral as they were – and it may pay for devotees of English football to remember just what Steve McClaren is capable of.